Last Updated on April 9, 2021 by Steven C. Martin

 So why would you prefer a longboard over a skateboard?
 Well, for that you need to keep reading.
 Each one’s pros and cons will help you immensely into making the right decision.

-A sneak peak at Longboards
+A sneak peek at Longboards

 Uncharacteristic to the name, longboards could sometimes be shorter than a skateboard.
 A standard skateboard is around 36 inches long, so longboards could be even shorter than that!